seanfisk/combootcha/UNAUTOMATED.md

   This is licensed software that is installed using Homebrew Cask.
 I purchased a license that has to be manually activated.

+  Made an archive of the app with this command:

+      tar --uid 0 --uname root --gid 0 --gname root -cJvf Cathode-2.4.1.tar.xz -C /Applications Cathode.app

 * Desktop backgrounds

   This is a little overkill.
 It's nice to automate, but I change these from time to time manually, and that would be just one more thing to change every time.